 Our Enterprise programme helps 18 to 30-year-olds turn their big ideas into a business reality.
-With so much advice, guidance and support on offer for budding entrepreneurs, the face-to-face programme is broken down into four stages.
+With so much advice, guidance and support on offer for budding entrepreneurs, our in-person programme is broken down into four stages.

 Stage 1: Meet the team